 It’s important to have support during this difficult time.
 Identify friends, family, or a professional you can talk to if you’re feeling overwhelmed.

-If you have thoughts about hurting yourself, contact the Military Crisis Line, which offers free, confidential support 24/7.
-Call 800-273-TALK (8255), then press 1.
-You can also chat online or send a text to 838255.
+If you have thoughts about hurting yourself, contact the Veterans Crisis Line which offers free, confidential counseling services to anyone.
+To reach the Crisis Line, call 1-800-273-TALK (8255), then press 1.

 Visit the National Guard Bureau’s Psychological Health Program where you can contact a psychological health counselor in your state or territory.